DigitalCampus/oppia-docs/support/userguide/export_block/publish_to_oppia.rst

 Publishing your Moodle Course to Oppia
 ========================================

-When you have completed :doc:`author`, or at least, are ready to test your course in the OppiaMobile app, then you will need to publish your course to the OppiaMobile server.
+When you have completed :doc:`/content/author`, or at least, are ready to test your course in the OppiaMobile app, then you will need to publish your course to the OppiaMobile server.

 From the OppiaMobile Export Block in your Moodle course: